Gnus Home

 message-send-mail-function

 Function used to send the current buffer as mail.
-The default is message-send-mail-with-sendmail.
-Other valid values include message-send-mail-with-mh, message-send-mail-with-qmail, message-smtpmail-send-it, smtpmail-send-it and feedmail-send-it.
+The default is message-send-mail-with-sendmail, or smtpmail-send-it according to the system.
+Other valid values include message-send-mail-with-mailclient, message-send-mail-with-mh, message-send-mail-with-qmail, message-smtpmail-send-it and feedmail-send-it.

 message-mh-deletable-headers